maxitg/SetReplace/.github/CONTRIBUTING.md

 That's all for our guidelines, now let's go figure out the fundamental theory of physics! :microscope: :telescope: :rocket:

-TODO: change PR and issue templates.

-TODO: Add references to all functions.

 TODO: Check references.

+TODO: Check with grammarly.

+TODO: Check manually.